History of Steve Kornacki in Timeline

 The Red and the Blue: The 1990s and the Birth of Political Tribalism

-December 2020: Appeared on Football Night in America
+December 2020: Appearance on Football Night in America

-In 2021, Kornacki appeared on NBC's coverage of the Kentucky Derby, where he correctly predicted Medina Spirit as the apparent winner of the race.
+In 2021, Steve Kornacki made appearances on NBC's coverage of the Kentucky Derby, where he correctly predicted Medina Spirit as the apparent winner, and the 2020 Summer Olympics.

 April 2025: Departure from MSNBC

-In April 2025, it was announced that Kornacki would depart MSNBC and serve as chief data analyst for NBC News and NBC Sports.
+In April 2025, it was announced that Steve Kornacki would depart MSNBC and serve as chief data analyst for NBC News and NBC Sports, ahead of Comcast's planned spin-off of MSNBC and other cable networks from NBCUniversal.